-The Cosmetology program is approved by the: North Carolina Board of Cosmetic Art Examiners 1207 Front Street, Suite 110 Raleigh, NC 27609 Phone: (919) 733-4117
+The Cosmetology program is approved by the: North Carolina Board of Cosmetic Art Examiners 1207 Front Street, Suite 110 www.nccosmeticarts.com

-Finite: (919) 733-4117 Fax: (919) 733-4127 www.nccosmeticarts.com
+Raleigh, NC 27609 Phone: (919) 733-4117 Fax: (919) 733-4127

-- 1. General college admission requirements. - 2.
-Submission of proper documentation is required by the Spa Therapies and Operations Department and the NC Board of Cosmetic Art Examiners prior to class start.
-Required documentation includes Hepatitis B record, current government-issued photo ID showing date of birth, and social security card. - 3.
-Completion of required Hepatitis B vaccine.
+- 1. General college admission requirements. - Submission of proper documentation is required by the Spa Therapies and Operations Department and the NC Board of Cosmetic Art Examiners prior to class start.
+Required documentation includes Hepatitis B record, current government-issued photo ID showing date of birth, and social security card. - Completion of required Hepatitis B vaccine.
 First dose to be completed by the first day of class.
 Second Hepatitis B vaccine to be completed at least one month after the first dose.
-Third dose must be completed six months after the first. - 4.
-To earn hours, Cosmetology students must be physically present in the laboratory.
+Third dose must be completed six months after the first. - To earn hours, Cosmetology students must be physically present in the laboratory.
 When leaving a laboratory, students must clock out. - 5.
-Students must be able to differentiate between colors with or without reasonable accommodations and be comfortable working directly with chemicals found in products used in the cosmetology industry.
+Students must be able to differentiate between colors with or without reasonable accommoda-

-6. Students should be able to use cosmetology equipment such as clippers and shears and be able to stand for prolonged periods with or without reasonable accommodations.
+- tions and be comfortable working directly with chemicals found in products used in the cosmetology industry. - 6.
+Students should be able to use cosmetology equipment such as clippers and shears and be able to stand for prolonged periods with or without reasonable accommodations.